-Ryan is a Ph.D. student at Johns Hopkins University in the Department of Biomedical Engineering.
-He completed his B.Sc. in Biomedical Engineering (2016) at the University of Buffalo before joining the Computational Cardiology Lab in the following academic year.
+Ryan is a Ph.D.
+Candidate at Johns Hopkins University in the Department of Biomedical Engineering.
+He completed his B.Sc. in Biomedical Engineering (2016) at the University of Buffalo prior to joining the Computational Cardiology Lab.
 Ryan is a proud recipient of the National Science Foundation Graduate Research and Tau Beta Pi Fellowships.

 Please feel free to contact Ryan (firstname.lastname@example.org) for more information about his research or if you are interested in joining the lab.